PROSA-Project/prosa/doc/guidelines.md

 - Note that `%:R` is *not* a scope delimiter; rather, it's the injection from `nat` to a `ringType` (e.g., typically the integers in our context).
 For example, `Search (_%:R + _%:R)%R.` will find lemmas about the addition two injected `nat` elements in ring scope.

 - If `apply: (FOO a b c)` doesn't given useful feedback, try `Check (FOO a b c)` to help with debugging the root cause.

+- Putting a bang in front of the typeclass in context declarations prevents implicit generalization (manual: [implicit generalization](https://coq.inria.fr/refman/language/extensions/implicit-arguments.html#implicit-arguments)).
+For example, if you have `{!Typeclass argA argB}` as opposed to `{Typeclass argA argB}`, if `argA` and `argB` already exist in the context, repeated instantiations of those would be avoided.
+In Prosa, this frequently comes up with the `JobReady` type class.
+Don't overuse the bang in front of typeclass declarations --- use it selectively, only where it is actually needed.

 *To be continued… Merge requests welcome: please feel free to propose new advice and better guidelines.*